Multi-Commodity Multi-Facility Network Design: Preliminaries

-The basic cut-set inequalities discussed in Section~\ref{sec:cutset} are special cases of the integral metric inequalities. \cite{M:sep-metric} presents computations that illustrate the value of utilizing metric inequalities through a bi-level programming separation procedure.
+The basic cut-set inequalities discussed in Section~\ref{sec:cutset} are special cases of the integral metric inequalities.
 While the metric inequalities different from the cut-set inequalities (Section~\ref{sec:cutset}) can be useful in strengthening the convex relaxations, their separation requires more computational effort.

-\subsection{Node partition inequalities}
+\subsection{Node Partition Inequalities}